coopcycle/coopcycle-docs/en/restaurant/restaurant-management.md

 In the right panel are displayed the information of the selected command.
 The dishes are listed there as well as the calculation of taxes.
 Finally, the buttons allow the restaurateur / administrator to accept or refuse the order.
 After indicating "accepted", the restaurateur must indicate that the order is ready.
 He can still at this stage cancel the order.
 Once the latter has been notified as ready, it is no longer possible to cancel an order.

 You can also activate `rush mode` on this page.
+Rush mode multiplies by 2 the time of preparation you set up when in "normal mode"

 ### Scheduling opening hours / closing a restaurant